Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Models

 One of the main messages of this work is our conjecture that the UM of the random matrix theory (RMT) may be considered as a toy model of the avalanche theory, which retains all of the relevant physical features of the QSM while striping down all the unnecessary bits.
 Several aspects of the UM have been studied in the past~\cite{fyodorov2009anderson, rushkin2011universal, vansoosten2018phase, Bogomolny2011, MendezBermudez2012, Gutkin2011, vonSoosten2017, Bogomolny2018, vonSoosten2019}, however, its connection to the avalanche theory has to our knowledge not yet been explored.

 We note that the initial motivation for studying the UM was to better understand the Anderson localization transition of noninteracting particles~\cite{fyodorov2009anderson}.
 Consequently, the term ''ultrametric'' corresponds to the particular geometry of a hierarchical lattice (''ultrametric lattice''), in which the metric is defined as the number of steps needed for a single particle to hop from one node to another node.
 Here we are interested in many-body physics and hence we formulate the UM in the Fock space of $N+L$ spin-1/2 particles with dimension ${\cal D}=2^{N+L}$; see the definition below.
 For simplicity we use the same name for the model.
+One may define an ultrametric distance $d$ in our many-body model by ordering the spin-1/2 particles, cf.~Fig.~\ref{fig_sketch}, by a decreasing coupling from the ergodic quantum dot.
+For simplicity, let us assume that there are no particles within the dot, i.e., $N=0$.
+Then, the two spin configurations $|\sigma_1^{(a)}\sigma_2^{(a)}...\sigma_L^{(a)}\rangle$ and $|\sigma_1^{(b)}\sigma_2^{(b)}...\sigma_L^{(b)}\rangle$ are said to be at distance $d$ if $\sigma_d^{(a)} \neq \sigma_d^{(b)}$, but $\sigma_j^{(a)} = \sigma_j^{(b)}$ for all $j>d$.